 This project does not disregard violent crimes nor diminish the loss of life and the immeasurable pain to victims and their loved ones.
 For Moyo, his journey of self-discovery has led him to understand the hurt he has caused.

 “In my first years of prison, I didn’t think much of my actions.
 I was simply mad that I was being taken advantage of by the system because I didn’t have the money to present adequate defense,” Moyo describes.

 “I now also realize that my actions hurt a lot of people.
 And I have begun feeling this hurt right along with my own.
 It’s become my own...
 I have committed some grave acts and I will never be able to undo them.
 Yet the very least I can do is to improve myself.”

-Buddhas on Death Row seeks to inspire reflection, ripples and conversation.
-It aims to enrich our perception of human suffering and its antidote, to contribute to our understanding of the pressing need to reform our justice systems, and to illuminate our individual and collective potential for transformation.
+Buddhas on Death Row seeks to inspire reflection and conversation.
+It aims to enrich our perception of human suffering and healing, to contribute to our understanding of the pressing need to reform our justice systems, and to illuminate our individual and collective potential for transformation.

-Many heads, hearts and hands have come together to make Buddhas on Death Row happen, both in this digital form and in the physical form of the Helsinki exhibit.
-A profound thank-you to family and friends on both sides of the Atlantic, for your generous gifts of time, expertise, resources, insight, inspiration, and your profound spirit of service.
-Without you, this project would not have been possible.
+Many heads, hearts and hands have come together to make Buddhas on Death Row happen, online and in the physical exhibits in Helsinki, Ann Arbor, Peaks Island in Maine and Buddhafield UK.
+A heartfelt thank-you to family and friends on both sides of the Atlantic, for your generous gifts of time, expertise, resources, insight, inspiration, and spirit of service.
+Without you, this would not have been possible.